in Asheville and the WNC area

 The Test Result: Types of Spores

-The test result will list the number of spores and the types of spores found in each sample.
+The test result will list the number of spores and the types found in each sample.
 Different labs will organize and present the information differently.
-Our lab separates the types of spores into 3 different categories: PREDOMINANTLY OUTDOOR, INDOOR/OUTDOOR, and WATER INDICATORS.
+Our lab separates the types of spores into three categories: PREDOMINANTLY OUTDOOR, INDOOR/OUTDOOR, and WATER INDICATORS.

 - INDOOR/OUTDOOR: (Yellow row) – These spores often grow in moist environments in the home and are excellent indicators of air quality issues in the home– especially aspergillus/penicillium.
 Aspergillus/Penicillium have mycotoxin and allergenic potential.

 - WATER INDICATORS: (Red row) These spores grow on wet/saturated surfaces inside the home and can indicate a more severe/active/long-term air quality issue in the home with more severe mycotoxin and allergenic potential.

 Some spores are known to have allergenic and mycotoxin potential, while others are not.
 A visual guide is presented in our report.

 The Test Result: Raw Counts of Spores

 When the raw counts of certain spores are significantly out of range from the outdoor sample, it may indicate an air quality issue– test results are best interpreted by a professional.
 In some cases, only a portion of the spores is counted in the lab, as there are too many to count individually.
 For example, if the Raw Count says ’60’ and only 10% were analyzed, that could indicate that there were ten times the amount of 600 spores (not 60).
 See the video for more information.

 The Test Result: Calculated Spores Per Cubic Meter